10 Best Discount Running Shoes Reviewed

 This shoe is perfect for the heel striker who is looking for some added protection.
 The heel of this shoe comes to a height of 29mm, and also provides an EVA cushion that is guaranteed to pad your heel well.

-This shoe will provide you with similar features of the Salomon Speedcross 4, but with a significantly noticeable price cut.
+This shoe will provide you with similar features to the Salomon Speedcross 4, but with a significantly noticeable price cut.

 One of the key problems that people had with the original Clifton was its durability.
 The Clifton 2 solves this issue, primarily through the construction of the upper.
 The upper on this shoe is seamless and uses Hoka’s speed frame technology to create a thick yet breathable fabric and design.